Records Management :: MERETI Default :: MERETI Acronym

 (RM) In the disposition of records, the action taken on temporary records which have met their prescribed retention period.
 In large records centers, destruction is usually accomplished through a recycling program.
 Also known as disposal.

-Using a binary code (ones and zeros, black and white, on and off, etc.) to represent data, which can be read, recorded, stored, processed, transmitted, or otherwise manipulated by a computer or other digital device.
+Using a binary code (ones and zeroes, black and white, on and off, etc.) to represent data, which can be read, recorded, stored, processed, transmitted, or otherwise manipulated by a computer or other digital device.

 An electronic photograph scanned from an original document, made up of a set of picture elements ("pixels").
-Each pixel is assigned a tonal value (black, white, a shade of gray, or color) and is represented digitally in binary code (zeros and ones).
+Each pixel is assigned a tonal value (black, white, a shade of gray, or color) and is represented digitally in binary code (zeroes and ones).
 The term "image" does not imply solely visual materials as source material; rather, a digital image is simply a representation of whatever is being scanned, whether it be manuscripts, text, photographs, maps, drawings, blueprints, halftones, musical scores, 3-D objects, etc. Also called optical image.
 See also Scanning.

 The process of converting printed or graphic materials on paper or film into digital electronic signals for reading by a computer; accomplished by scanning the document.